medinaisrael-17/liri-node-app/README.md

 ```

 ## concert-this
-The "concert-this" is a function that takes in an artist enterd and displays any upcoming shows.
+"concert-this" is a function that takes in an artist enterd and displays any upcoming shows using axios and the "bands-in-town" api.

 ```javascript
 //concert this function to look up concerts